-This displays the exam type for your exam.
-Different exam types will have different time commitments and conditions, so you will need to be prepared for the assigned exam types for each of your exams.
+This displays the format for your exam.
+Different exam formats will have different time commitments and conditions, so you will need to be prepared for the assigned exam formats for each of your exams.

 - If you can't view your full timetable in my.unimelb, try searching for your individual subjects using the subject code via the exam timetable system.

 - To ensure you have all of the information and details that you need to plan your exam schedule carefully, please refer to the my.unimelb homepage for your full individual exam timetable.

 How to plan your exam schedule